When clients get Stunt Driving tickets or charges in Ontario, they often do not have a clear understanding of demerit points. Sure, there are 6

 - And, if your Stunt Driving case does not go to trial but is resolved by a plea agreement, then the Justice of the Peace will need to approve the plea agreement and will be the final decision maker regarding the penalty.

-What role does each person play in my stunt driving or racing case?
+What role does each person play in my Ontario stunt driving or racing case?

-These 3 important people each have an important role in your stunt driving or racing case.
+These 3 important people each have an important role in your stunt driving or racing case in the Ontario courts.

 - Your Role – You have been charged with a stunt driving or racing offence.